 Archer strongly encourages reporting of all incidents of actual or possible harassment.
 The Company will promptly investigate such reports and prohibits retaliation against any individual who reports harassment or participates in an investigation of such reports.
 Employees who, in good faith, report incidents must under no circumstance be retaliated against in any way.
-Any employee who feels that he or she has been subjected to any form of retaliation should immediately report the retaliation to his or her supervisor and/ or to the local HR, Business Unit HR, or the HR Director..
+Any employee who feels that he or she has been subjected to any form of retaliation should immediately report the retaliation to his or her supervisor and/ or to the local, division, or corporate H.R. manager.